vsis/game_of_life/README.md

 ## How to execute it

-To generate a random universe and start the game, run: `./play.sh` You may use these keys to manipulate the game:
+To generate a random universe and start the game, run: `./play.sh`.
+You may use these keys to manipulate the game:

  - `spacebar` to run/pause the game
  - `n` when paused, go to next generation
  - `q` quit

 Also you can start a map.
-This repo comes with some examples in `examples` directory.
+This repo comes with some examples in `example_maps` directory.
-For example: `./play.sh examples/01.map`
+For example: `./play.sh example_maps/01.map`

 ## Unit tests